 If you want to try to have steak and chicken with this meal, you might, but I’d probably grill the steak on the stove in a grill pan if the weather wasn’t conducive to lighting an outdoor grill.
 You also could broil it in the oven after taking the chicken sheet pan out if you have no grill pan, which is a useful investment if you don’t already have one.
+(Scroll to bottom for a suggestion for ordering a stovetop grill pan.)
 With trees falling, roofs coming off, windows blowing out, and semis overturned the last two days of our hurricane force winds, I was looking for anything made indoors.

 We had no snow, but just crazy, nerve-end pinching, destructive wind.
 I hope the weather’s cold at your house so you can try this oven meal tonight, for the play-offs, or even for Super Bowl.
 But I really hope you don’t have wind…

 SHEET PAN CHICKEN FAJITAS